 Sailing and sailboat racing remain a key attraction to today's members.
 The years have seen fleets come and go consistent with regional or national trends.
 MCs, Snipes, Thistles, Hobie Cats, M16s, and Nationals have all been raced here.
 Many of the sailors of today remember learning to sail on a Nipper, Sailfish, or Sunfish.
 It doesn't matter which class of boat, the spirit of good sportsmanship and friendly competition is still as strong today as it was in years past.

 Like any organization that aims to sustain itself, DLYC recognizes that its young people are its greatest asset.
-The swimming, sailing, golf and tennis programs are extremely popular with our younger members and have been for the last 50 years.
-The sailing program and the junior racing schedule has produced young sailors who have distinguished themselves in national competition.
-Junior Yacht Club activities have included hot dog roasts, carnivals, movie nights, dances, and the always popular Island swim.
+The sailing program and the junior racing schedule has produced young sailors who have distinguished themselves in many national competitions.

 Water Safety and Lake Preservation: